|Quick Facts: Painting and Coating Workers|

 The median annual wage for painting, coating, and decorating workers was $37,330 in May 2021.

-Overall employment of painting and coating workers is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.
+Overall employment of painting and coating workers is projected to grow 3 percent from 2021 to 2031, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for painting and coating workers.